Mimo1103/ML-Digit-Guesser/README.md

 - CNN is trained on the MNIST dataset
 - Further improved using a custom built fine-tuning dataset
 - Fine-tuning helped better distinction between similar digits (eg. 1 and 7)
-- Imptoved recognition of different writing styles (eg. variations of 4)
+- Improved recognition of different writing styles (eg. variations of 4)

 ## My contribution
 - Trained the CNN using TensorFlow based on documentation